 While it is easy to just follow a ‘first come first served’ system when considering holiday requests, a better way of managing employee holiday requests and absences are required.
 To ensure your business runs smoothly during yearly absences, proper absence management is necessary.

-In the UK you have entitlement to paternity leave, meaning you can take time off when your partner is having a baby.
+In the UK you have entitlement to paternity leave, meaning that an employee can take time off when their partner is having a baby.
 So, the questions you may want to know the answers to are how much paternity leave are fathers entitled to?
-When does paternity leave start?.
-Qualifying dad’s can take up to 2 weeks paternity leave and the earliest the leave starts is the date of child birth or later.
+When does paternity leave start?
+Qualifying fathers can take from 1 to 2 weeks of paid paternity leave and the earliest the leave starts is the date of childbirth or later.
 However, it must end within 56 days of the child’s birth.

 If you’re adopting a child, you are eligible to get time off to attend 2 adoption appointments after you’ve been paired with a child.
 You must give your employer proof of adoption to qualify for adoption leave pay if employers require it.

 From April 2020, employed parents are entitled to two weeks’ bereavement leave following the death of a child.
 This accounts for employed parents who have lost a child under the age of 18, excluding self-employed workers.
 Rights to parental leave for bereavement is also available to adoptive parents, as long as the adoption placement has not been obstructed.

 Now you may ask, how long is the parental leave entitlement?
 Each parent will be entitled to take 2 weeks off during the year following the death of their child.
 This can be taken in two sections of 1 week periods or a single block of 2 weeks together.
-The employer is not allowed to refuse, postpone or amend the dates chosen by the employee, however the leave should be taken within 56 weeks, starting on the day of the death of their child.
+The employer is not allowed to refuse, postpone or amend the dates chosen by the employee, however, the leave should be taken within 56 weeks, starting on the day of the death of their child.
 If the employee loses more than one child, they have the right to a period of bereavement leave for each child.
 This type of leave is paid in the same way as maternity, paternity and adoption leave mentioned previously.